 Adductor Magnus Strain and Trigger Point Pain: Symptoms, Causes, Treatments

-Adductor Magnus Strain Signs and Pain
+Adductor Magnus Muscle Pain

-Trigger point pain in the adductor magnus pain can be sharp but is usually more of an aching pain.
+Trigger point pain in the adductor magnus pain can be sharp but is usually more of aching pain.
 Some people experience burning pain.
 Deep aching pain in the pelvis and groin area can be an indicator of adductor magnus trigger points.

 - Pain in the front and/or back of the thigh